 Almost always a stop in the best private tours of Rome, the Pantheon has gone down in history as the ancient world’s largest dome and is still now one of the world’s largest concrete domes.
 The resting place of members of the Savoy, the former Italian royal family, and painter Raphael, this is a perfect place where ancient architecture and modern culture blend in smoothly.

 Enjoy a longer coffee break in Rome

-There is nothing better than curling up with a hot tea, coffee or chocolate in one of Rome’s many cafes and bistros.
-One of my favourites is the Romeow Cat Bistrot, but there are many other cafes worth trying and spending an afternoon such as Sciascia Caffè 1919 (Via Fabio Massimo 80/a), Giada Food Lab & Drinks (Corso Trieste 97/a), Vivi Bistrot (Piazza Navona 2) and Makasar Bistrot (Via Plauto 33/33a).
+There is nothing better than curling up with hot tea, coffee or chocolate in one of Rome’s many cafes and bistros.
+One of my favorites is the Romeow Cat Bistrot, but there are many other cafes worth trying and spending an afternoon such as Sciascia Caffè 1919 (Via Fabio Massimo 80/a), Giada Food Lab & Drinks (Corso Trieste 97/a), Vivi Bistrot (Piazza Navona 2) and Makasar Bistrot (Via Plauto 33/33a).

 Indulge in your hotel’s spa